 Brussels is one of the most famous gastronomic destinations in the world, known for its specialties such as moules, frites and chocolate.
 Yet it actually has one of the highest concentrations of Michelin stars in the world and many innovative new dining spots.
 We have rounded up 10 of the best places to eat and drink in Brussels, to wet your appetite.
 It’s a great place to spend a luxurious weekend.

-1 – San…for innovative bowl food
+1 – Best Places to Eat and Drink in Brussels: San…for innovative bowl food

 One of the rising stars of the Brussels dining scene is SAN.
 The particularity of San’s two restaurants, on Rue de Flandres and newly opened Rue Joseph Stevens, is that all the food is served in bowls.
 It’s part of their philosophy of simplicity, although the food is anything but basic.
 Executive Chef San Degeimbre is of Korean-Belgian origin and has two Michelin stars at his restaurant, L’Air du Temps in Liernu, Belgium.
 His former sous-chef, Toshiro Fujii, is at the helm of SAN.
 Feast on a Jackson Pollock inspired medley of Spring vegetables, whilst you watch him and the other chefs at work behind the counter.